benbrastmckie/VSCodium/README.md

 To be continued...
 (If anyone wants to add the rest of these details, that would be much appreciated.
 Please feel free to submit a pull request by editing this [README.md](https://github.com/benbrastmckie/VSCodium/blob/master/README.md).)

 ## [SSH Key](#Table-of-Contents)

+> **Note:** It is possible to link your GitHub account to VSCodium, obviating the need for an SSH key in most cases.

 If you have not already, you can add an SSH key by amending and running the following in the terminal: